keif/Busy_Tag_Spotify_Widget/readme.md

 ## Introduction

 The Busy Tag Spotify Widget is a Python-based application that fetches the currently playing track from Spotify account and displays it on your Busy Tag device.
 The widget displays the album image, track name, and artist information, updating automatically whenever the track changes.
+Additionally, the widget automatically extracts vibrant colors from album artwork and sets the BusyTag LED colors to match, creating an immersive visual experience.

 ## Project Purpose

 The main goal of this project is to:

 - Integrate with the Spotify API to fetch the current track information.

 - Display album art, track name, and artist on a Busy Tag device.

+- Automatically extract and apply vibrant LED colors from album artwork to match the displayed track.

-- Automatically update the displayed information when the track changes or when playback is paused or resumed.
+- Automatically update the displayed information and LED colors when the track changes or when playback is paused or resumed.

 ## Prerequisites